oracle/gdk-vscode-extensions/micronaut/README.md

 - Enter a project name (or use the default "demo")
 - Enter a base package name (or use the default "com.example")
 - Pick the project language (Java, Kotlin, or Groovy)
-- Pick the project features:
+- Pick the project features
   ![Micronaut Project Features](images/micronaut-project-features_view.png)
 - Pick the build tool (Gradle or Maven)
 - Pick the test framework (JUnit, Spock, or Kotlintest)